-Select the statement that best describes project activities for which support is requested.
+Select the statement that best describes the project activities for which support is requested.
 An arts education project is defined as: An organized and systematic educational effort with the primary goal of increasing an identified learner's knowledge and/or skills in the arts with measurable outcomes.
-Projects not fitting the definition of arts education stated above should select: "None of this project involves arts education."
-Selection does not affect grant score.
+Projects not fitting the definition of arts education stated above should choose "None of this project involves arts education."

+This selection does not affect your grant score.